raspberrypi/style-guide/style-guide.md

 Season names should not be capitalised.

+An x-week period: hyphen between number and 'week'. *A six-week period*.

 When referring to decades, use *the eighties* or *the 1980s*, but never *the '80s*.
 When referring to two decades use *the 1970s and 1980s*, even though *the 1970s and '80s* more accurately shows how such dates may be read out loud.
 When the name of a decade is used to define a social or cultural period it should be written as a word.

 ## Race, disability, gender